2nul/lumiya/readme.markdown

 ## License

-Lumiya is distributed under a custom license.
+Lumiya is distributed under a custom license - Lumiya Non-Commercial Attribution License

 See [LICENSE](LICENSE) for more details.